stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 ## working remotely: the key to succeeding

-To make working remotely both **effective** and **sustainable**, employees need one more critical thing that most of us in leadership roles often take for granted:
+To make working remotely both **effective** and **sustainable**, employees need one more critical thing that most of us in leadership roles take for granted:

 **Context!**